isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 does not require disk operations.

-The two parameters are the ``cache-threshold`` double and the ``cache-max-age`` integer; they have no default setting, i.e. the lease caching feature must be explicitly enabled.
+The two parameters are the ``cache-threshold`` double and the ``cache-max-age`` integer.
 These parameters can be configured at the global, shared-network, and subnet levels.
-The subnet level has the precedence over the shared-network level, while the global level is used as a last resort.
+The subnet level has precedence over the shared-network level, while the global level is used as a last resort.
 For example:

 ::